CalFresh and Medi-Cal are undergoing significant changes. Learn more here. Questions? Call 2-1-1.

 What will NOT be impacted?

-• Food Assistance: SNAP (CalFresh), WIC, and school lunch programs.
+• Food Assistance: SNAP (CalFresh), WIC, and school lunch programs are fully funded.

-• Veterans Affairs: VA hospitals, clinics, and disability benefits.
+• Veterans Affairs: VA hospitals, clinics, and disability benefits are unaffected.

 • Indian Health Service (IHS): Received advance funding and remains fully operational.